MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/enroll-package.md

 ## Enroll devices with the provisioning package

 To provision Windows devices with provisioning packages, insert the USB stick containing the package during the out-of-box experience.
-The devices will read the content of the package, join Microsoft Entra ID and automatically enroll in Intune.
+The devices read the content of the package, join Microsoft Entra ID and automatically enroll in Intune.

-All settings defined in the package and in Intune will be applied to the device, and the device will be ready to use.
+All settings defined in the package and in Intune are applied to the device, and the device is ready to use.

 > [!NOTE]
 > After the device arrives at the logon screen Intune will continue to apply poicies and install applications in the background.